tdseher/addtag-project/README.md

 For simplicity, We will assume the name of the Feature you are interested in is `GENE`.

-The first thing you will want to do, is compose a Target motif for the RGN your biological system uses.
+The first thing you will want to do, is compose a Target motif for the ![RGN][RGN] your biological system uses.
 To see a list of commonly-used Target motifs, run the following:
 ```sh
 addtag list_motifs
 ```
-Let's pretend our biological system uses the 'AsCpf1' RGN.
+Let's pretend our biological system uses the 'AsCpf1' ![RGN][RGN].
 So we will use the associated `TTTN<N{19}/.{4,6}\` Target motif.
 Thus, we will add `--motifs 'TTTN<N{19}/.{4,6}\'` to the `addtag generate_all` command.

-The next step is to select one or more Algorithms to calculate the 'on-target' and 'off-target' scores for this RGN.
+The next step is to select one or more Algorithms to calculate the 'on-target' and 'off-target' scores for this ![RGN][RGN].
 To see a list of all implemented Algorithms, run the following:
 ```sh
 addtag list_algorithms
 ```